facelessuser/pymdown-extensions/docs/src/markdown/extensions/arithmatex.md

 ## MathJax Output Format

 The math equations will be wrapped in a special MathJax script tag and embedded into the HTML.
-MathJax can already find these scripts, so there is no need to include and configure the `tex2jax.js` extension when setting up MathJax.
-The tag will be `#!html <script type="math/tex"></script>` for inline and `#!html <script type="math/tex; mode=display"></script>` for block.
+This format does not require the `tex2jax.js` extension when setting up MathJax.
+The tag will be in the form of `#!html <script type="math/tex"></script>` for inline and `#!html <script type="math/tex; mode=display"></script>` for block.

-By default, Arithmatex will also generate a preview span with the class `MathJax_Preview` that MathJax will hide when the math content is actually loaded.
-If you do not want to see the preview, simply set `preview` to `#!py3 False`.
+By default, Arithmatex will also generate a preview span with the class `MathJax_Preview` that can/should be hidden when the math content is actually loaded.
+If you do not want to see generate the preview, simply set `preview` to `#!py3 False`.

 ## Generic Output Format